laiweileeee/krypt-will/README.md

 - [ ] Create Will Page - For will owners to create will
 - [ ] View Will Page - For will owners to view their will
 - [x] Mint Page - For Gov to mint NFTs to will owners
-- [ ] Simulate Death Path - For Gov to simulate will owners' death and execute will
+- [ ] ExecuteWill Death Path - For Gov to simulate will owners' death and execute will

 # How to start